DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![43](./images/44-43.png)

-Quite simply, start by introducing GraphQL as a layer in front of your GraphQL layers.
-Keep your RESTful backend as is, but tie into the very tangible benefits of GraphQL using the resolvers approach I've shown earlier.
+Quite simply, start by introducing GraphQL as a layer in front of your existing API/backend.
+Keep your backend as is, but tie into the very tangible benefits of GraphQL using the resolvers approach I've shown earlier.

 ![44](./images/45-44.png)